miso-lims/miso-lims/docs/user_manual/projects.md

 {% assign sub = 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Projects List" %}

-The Projects list page can be accessed by clicking the "My Projects" tab near the top of the screen.
+The Projects list page can be accessed by clicking the "Projects" link in the Preparation list in the menu on the left side of the screen.
 Here you can see all of the projects that you have access to in MISO.
 Clicking on the project's name, alias, or short name in the table will take you to the Edit Project page, where you can see more project details, as well as all of the items associated with the project.
 The toolbar at the top of the table includes an "Add" button for creating new projects.

 {% include userman-toplink.md %}